stringsArraysObjects/reimagined-disco/README.md

 <br>![person sitting at a table using a PC](image.png)</br>
 <p>HackerRank is a technology hiring platform that is the standard for assessing developer skills for over 3,000+ companies around the world.
 By enabling tech recruiters and hiring managers to objectively evaluate talent at every stage of the recruiting process, HackerRank helps companies hire skilled developers and innovate faster!</p>
 HackerRank provides a wide variety of programming languages to build your technical interviewing skills with.
-The challenges in this repo are done in the Java programming language.
+<br>The challenges in this repo are done in the Java programming language.</br>

 <br>https://www.hackerrank.com/</br>